A campaign is underway to urge McGill students to complete this year’s Student Census.

 Students are being asked to respond to a variety of questions on gender, sexual orientation, disability, Indigenous identity and status, race and ethnicity, and educational level of parents and guardians, among other things.

 The Student Census is not mandatory, and each question includes a “prefer not to answer” option.
-All data collected will be kept strictly confidential, and no individual-level information will be shared outside the University.
+All data collected will be kept strictly confidential, and no individual-level information will be shared internally or externally.